EricLBuehler/mistral.rs/README.md

 - Error: `recompile with -fPIE`:
     - Some Linux distributions require compiling with `-fPIE`.
     - Set the `CUDA_NVCC_FLAGS` environment variable to `-fPIE` during build: `CUDA_NVCC_FLAGS=-fPIE`
+- Error `CUDA_ERROR_NOT_FOUND` or symbol not found when using a normal or vison model:
+    - For non-quantized models, you can specify the data type to load and run in.
+This must be one of `f32`, `f16`, `bf16` or `auto` to choose based on the device.

 ## Credits
 This project would not be possible without the excellent work at [`candle`](https://github.com/huggingface/candle).
 Additionally, thank you to all contributors!
 Contributing can range from raising an issue or suggesting a feature to adding some new functionality.